Review Roundup: Tony Kushner Adapts THE VISIT at The National Theatre

 Ben Brantley, The New York Times: While Jeremy Herrin's three-and-a-half-hour production suffers from terminal bloat, it is undeniably blessed in its leading old lady, whom Manville shapes as a couture-crafted entity beyond good and evil.
 When she declares, "I am a myth," you aren't about to argue with her.

+Dominic Cavendish, Telegraph: Kushner's version emphasises the moral vacuum of the consumerist American Dream (a spending-spree is unleashed on the unspoken promise of Alf's demise) but he also takes simple, enjoyable relish in verbal cruelty: "You look like you swallowed a hat-box, or is that a goitre?"
+Manville's vixen blithely remarks, with knowing impunity, to a former acquaintance.

+Nick Curtis, Evening Standard: Manville stalks through this stylish, macabre milieu with a beady, stiff-legged swagger, a fabulous wardrobe and a cloud of white-blonde hair that's part Madonna, part Thatcher.
+Whenever she speaks you forget to check your watch.
+She's always been a great actress and now she's on a stage big enough to act like a star.

 Patrick Marmion, The Daily Mail: Kushner loves the sound of his own voice and, to be fair, I quite like it, too.
-Which is lucky, as he's added more than an hour and a half to Durrenmatt's two hours, shoehorning in meditations on suffering, sexuality, money, justice, religion, progress and more.
-In some ways it's a miracle it's only three hours and 40 minutes long (luckily there are two intervals).
-But there is some really meaty writing, with Manville's diva firing off deliciously cruel one-liners.
-'You look like you swallowed a hat box' was one of my favourites.
-However, you need to be very much wide awake and up for something deep and meaningful.
-Nod off and you're lost.
+Which is lucky, as he's added more than an hour and a half to Durrenmatt's two hours, shoehorning in meditations on suffering, sexuality, money, justice, religion, progress and more. [...]
 My tip would be to focus on Manville's bone-chilling turn as Claire Zachanassian.
 A veteran of a Hamburg whorehouse, she's a terrifying, seven-times-married mix of Mae West and Bette Davis, saved by a rich industrialist.

+Clive Davis, The Times: The real star is Vicki Mortimer's eye-catching set design.
+A railway station is blanketed in steam, a wood rises from the depths.
+Is Kushner delivering spectacle for spectacle's sake?
+Yes, sometimes.
+The quartet of glamorous women who parade up and down with the coffin could be models from a Robert Palmer pop video.
+And you have to work hard to keep up with the references, from the ashcan school of painting to ZaSu Pitts.

+Arifa Akbar, Guardian: There is gentle humour and some kookiness but the play tends to flag whenever Manville is not on stage.
+"Nothing could harm this comedy with a tragic end more than heavy seriousness," wrote Dürrenmatt in the postscript to his play.
+This adaptation, for all its grandness, feels crushingly heavy by the end.